Relational, Depth-Oriented Counselling for Individuals

 Depth Therapy

-I most commonly work open-endedly with people who are seeking long-term changes in their life.
-A depth approach involves understanding the deeper meanings and motivations behind whatever is keeping you stuck, so that we can find a new way forwards.
-My own depth approach takes all of you into account: not only the more challenging parts of your history and personality, but also the creative, joyful parts which may feel difficult to connect with right now.
+A depth approach involves exploring the underlying meanings and motivations behind what feels stuck.
+My work takes all of you into account: not only the more challenging parts of your history and personality, but also the creative and life-giving aspects that may feel harder to access right now.

 Queer, LGBT+, and ENM/Polyamory Affirming Therapy